Soccer In Their Souls

 Brazilians play soccer everywhere: on the beach, on the street, on any patch of grass including those at the cloverleaf entrances and exits to highways.
 Rich or poor, male or female, player or spectator, they are out there.

 With the 2002 World Cup approaching, the powerful memories I have of the '98 games resurface, including Brazil's painful final match loss to France.
-Reluctantly I admit that, prior to residing in Brazil, I never had much of an interest.
+Prior to residing in Brazil, I never had much of an interest in the sport.
 But the emotion and excitement built up in this country regarding soccer does not allow one to be a passive by-stander.
 At work I was unable to escape the buzz about the World Cup.
 A selection of office personnel remained hardwired, incognito, from ear to protable radio or miniature television hidden in desk drawers, providing colleagues with constant updates of scores and achievements of the day's games.

-My first surprise was learning that the office was shutting down at 11 a.m. to allow people time to get home to watch the match on television, and we weren't the only ones.
-This led me to think it must be one of the final matches.
-Rather than fighting the overcrowded streets, my partner and I decided to go to a nearby churrascaria (Brazilian-style barbecue restaurant) to bide our time over lunch.
+One morning I was surprised to learn that the office was shutting down at 11 a.m. to allow people time to get home to watch the match on television, and our office was not the only one doing this.
+I surmised that it must be one of the final matches.
+Rather than fighting the overcrowded streets, my partner and I decided that we'd go to a nearby churrascaria (Brazilian-style barbecue restaurant) to bide our time over lunch.

 When we finally arrived at the restaurant, we realized that we had escaped nothing.
 There was, in fact, no escape.
-The excitement of the outdoors filled every establishment.
-This particular establisment consisted of one very large room with long rows of tables surrounding a large, central fruit and vegetable buffet.
-Various cuts of roasted meat were continually brought to each table and sliced off long skewers onto plates by boys dressed as gauchos (cowboys).
+The same excited tension filled every establishment.
+This churrascaria was an enormous room with long rows of tables surrounding a central fruit and vegetable buffet.
+Various cuts of roasted meat were brought to each table and sliced off long skewers onto plates by boys dressed as gauchos (cowboys).

-But today there was an added attraction: televisions.
-There was nearly one per table, all tuned in to the game.
-Watching the Brazilians watch the game was very entertaining.
-So engrossed were they on the screen, so tightly wound.
-When Brazil scored, we were ambushed by deafening hooting and hollering, pounding on tables, firecrackers going off outside, honking horns and cheering.
-It was an event.
+But today there was an added attraction: televisions, nearly one per table, each tuned into the game.
+I watched the Brazilians watch the game.
+So engrossed they were on the screen, so tightly wound.
+When Brazil scored there was an explosion of deafening hooting, hollering and pounding on tables; firecrackers went off outside amidst honking horns and cheering.

 My second surprise came the next day when I found out that that was only Brazil's first game in the series.
 The following weeks were filled with talk of soccer: rehashing the previous game plays, Ronaldo their star player, an upcoming game, the impending Brazilian victory yet again, party preparations, statistics, predictions and so on.